HSA/FSA

 • Cardiovascular disease: For those with heart disease or hypertension, regular exercise is often recommended to improve heart health and reduce blood pressure levels.

 • Metabolic syndrome: A group of conditions that together increase your risk of cardiovascular disease, Type 2 diabetes and stroke.
-Phyisical activity or an exercise program is typically part of the care plan as it can help increse insulin sensitivity, helps keep your cardiovascular system healthy, and can help with weight loss.
+Physical activity or an exercise program is typically part of the care plan as it can help increase insulin sensitivity, helps keep your cardiovascular system healthy, and can support weight loss.

 • Osteoporosis and osteopenia: Weight-bearing exercises (like lifting weights, resistance bands, or walking) can help prevent and even reverse bone-loss conditions and help improve bone density.